 Many people establish trusts rather than wills in order to avoid a probate after their passing.
 In such cases, trust administration can play an important role.
 Trust administration generally refers to the trustee’s management of the trust property after a person’s death to his or her beneficiaries as indicated in the trust.

 Even though trust administration is meant to avoid the delays and discontent that can occur with probate, issues can still arise.
-At Gormley and Johnson Law Offices, PLC, we’ve helped clients in Howell, Fowlerville and around Michigan deal with these issues and resolve them quickly and adequately.
+At Gormley Law Offices, PLC, we’ve helped clients in Howell, Fowlerville and around Michigan deal with these issues and resolve them quickly and adequately.

 How Does The Trust Administration Process Work?